webix-hub/docs/data/datatable/export.md

 Configuration
 -----------------------
-You can define how DataTable will look in PDF or Excel document after it is exported, configuring available options in the server side code.
-For these needs, download local script version.
+You can define how datatable will look in PDF or Excel document after it is exported, configuring available options in the server side code.
+For these needs, please download the local script version.

-In addition, you gain extra security with local scripts as well as get rid of a text ine that shows download source.
+In addition, you gain extra security with local scripts as well as get rid of a text that shows download source.

 @keyword:
 	export, pdf, excel